GELATO: Multi-Instruction Trajectory Reshaping via Geometry-Aware Multiagent-based Orchestration: Approach

 \subsection{Constraint Generation and Satisfaction}

-We employ a separate Large Language Model (LLM) for user intent understanding, which translates natural language commands into corresponding constraints.
-These constraints include: the modification type, specifying the desired nature of the trajectory reshaping; the direction of the modification; and its intensity.
-For object-based trajectory modification tasks, the LLM aligns the user's instructions with the objects identified through visual registration.
-In scenarios involving multiple instructions, the LLM is also tasked with generating different constraint sequences and additional importance parameters, which are determined based on the significance and fragility of the involved objects.
+We employ a separate LLM for user intent understanding, which translates natural language commands into corresponding constraints $\mathcal{C}$.
+These desired features include: the modification type (e.g., positional changes relative to objects, speed), {target}; the direction of the modification; and its intensity.

+For object-based trajectory modification, the LLM aligns the user's instructions with the objects identified through visual registration.
+In scenarios with multiple instructions, the LLM is also tasked with generating different constraint sequences and additional importance parameters, which are determined based on the significance and fragility of the involved objects.

-After obtaining the constraints, we use a potential field-based method to iteratively refine the trajectory.
+After obtaining the constraints, we use a geometric-aware vector field-based method to iteratively refine the trajectory as described in Algorithm~\ref{alg:trajectory_refinement}.
 The refinement process seeks to minimize an implicit objective function by applying a composite force field to each waypoint.
-This field comprises internal forces that preserve geometric properties like segment length and curvature, an external force that couples the trajectory to constraints generated from user commands and handles obstacle avoidance—wherein obstacle avoidance is achieved by adding a repulsive force with a very small range of influence to each object in the scene—and a regularization force that penalizes deviation from the initial path.
+This field comprises internal forces that preserve geometric properties like segment length and curvature, an external force that couples the trajectory to constraints generated from user commands and handles obstacle avoidance—wherein obstacle avoidance is achieved by adding a repulsive force at a very small range of influence to each object in the scene—and a regularization force that penalizes deviation from the initial path.
 The iterative application of these forces guides the trajectory toward a locally optimal configuration.